Non-Medical Expenses Covered by Workers’ Compensation in Georgia

 Does Georgia Workers’ Compensation Provide Damages for Pain and Suffering?

 A non-medical expense that Georgia workers’ compensation does not cover is the “cost” of pain and suffering.
-An on-the-job injury is a major emotional cost, but the state’s system does not account for damages that are not financial.
+An on-the-job injury has a major emotional cost, but the state’s system does not account for the loss of anything other than income and the cost of medical treatment.
+However, if your claim is handled by an experienced and compassionate attorney, recovering what you have lost and getting the maximum benefits need to recover from your injury will often lessen the emotional toll that goes along with nearly every workers’ compensation claim.

 Get the Compensation You Deserve